 So, take a hard look at your own business actions and ask yourself what you really want for your business?
 If you are sincerely customer centric, you will stop any practices that you know your customers wouldn’t like.

 Half filled packaging – gone.
 False claims and promises – deleted.
 Getting credit card details for free trials in the hope customers will forget to cancel and you can automatically charge them for a service that haven’t specifically requested.
 Not any longer!
 These all might get you that first sale but you won’t get you happy and loyal customers who become advocates for your brand.

-These questions are just a small selection that we use in our highly successful 7-step insight development process that is called CATSIGHT™.
+These questions are just a small selection we use in our highly successful 7-step insight development process called CATSIGHT™.